ajakaja/ajakaja.github.io/_notes/bayes.md

 And $$2:1$$ odds means $$P(H \| E) = \frac{2}{3}$$.

 This is _much easier_ to do on the fly then the probability version -- once you get the hang of thinking in terms of rates, which takes a bit of getting used to.
+Here's how it sounds in my head:

+> $$5$$ times as many people are healthy compared to sick, but the rate of sick reports on sick people is 10x the rate on healthy people, so that's $$10:5 = 2:1$$ odds that a sick report is actually sick, which is $$\frac{2}{3}$$.

 ------